YashDaga874/Book-Recommender-System/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this template based on your project's specifics.
-If you need to add any additional information, let me know!